jecho/2021/README.md

 # 2021
 Goodbye 2020 and welcome 2021.

-## For this year
+## For year 2021
 I plan to commit to intentions over resolutions.
 I will...

-* to listen
+* listen
-* to be conversationally neutral and open minded
+* be conversationally neutral and open minded
-* for religion too be kindness
+* have religion be kindness
-* to contribute more code
+* contribute more code
-* and _just_ to love life
+* _just_ love life

+## For year 2020
+Thank you helping me, (us) cherish what is here now, what we have now.
+Thank you for my wife, and my daughter.